ANZ Seeds of Renewal

 Applications received without the requested financial information are ineligible.
-Providing incorrect information on financials is currently the most frequent reason why applications are not able to be considered.
+Providing incorrect financial information is currently the most common reason why applications are not able to be considered.
 You must attach the following:

-- For organisations that have audited financials: Attach the most recent annual audited statements;
+- For organisations that have audited financial reports: Attach the most recent annual audited statements;

-- For organisations that do not have audited financials: Attach the most recent 12 months Income and Expenditure Statement.
-If you have a Balance Sheet, please also submit;
+- For organisations that do not have an annual financial audit: Attach the most recent 12 months Income and Expenditure Statement.
+If you have a Balance Sheet, please also submit this;

 - For organisations less than one year old: Provide Bank Statements for the period you have been operating.